sanjaikumarv/interview-preparation-docs/Node-js.md

 # Node js

 ## What is node js

-Node.js is a open-source, cross-platform JavaScript runtime environment built on Chrome's V8 JavaScript engine.
-It allows developers to execute JavaScript code on the server side, enabling back-end development with the same language used for front-end scripting.
+* Node.js is a JavaScript runtime environment execute JavaScript code on the server side, enabling back-end development

+* Node.js built on Chrome's V8 JavaScript engine.

 ## What is the difference between Node.js and JavaScript?